Wedding Photographer at Hampton Court House

 A smaller group again and more facade detail.

-Neema and Matthew wanted the majority of their posed photos taken in the gardens.
+Neema and Matthew wanted most of their posed photos taken in the gardens.
 There are countless spots to do this.

-I love this: I sometimes ask everyone to do something silly such as jump.
+I love this: I sometimes ask everyone to do something silly, such as jump.
 I didn’t anticipate the enthusiasm of everyone, not least the bridesmaid.
-She really dominates this shot.
+She dominates this shot.

 As well as portraits featuring the couple, I’m very open to anyone else asking me to take their photograph.
 This was taken to the right of the house at the front.